timoklimmer/lightning-aml-v2/README.md

 3. Clone the repo and open the code in an editor of your choice.
 For best usability, VS.Code or VS.Code for Web are recommended, though.

-4. Optional customization:
+4. Customization:
-   - for a custom dataset, place a LightningDataModule script into folder 'data' (similar to CustomModule.py).
+   - for a custom dataset, place a LightningDataModule script into folder 'data' (similar to MNISTfromBlob.py).
-   - for a custom model, place a LightningModule script into folder 'models' (similar to ImageClassifier.py).
+   - for a custom model, place a LightningModule script into folder 'models' (similar to CustomModel.py).
    - to support model/data module authoring, you can setup a Python environment with all packages required by running `conda env create -n laml --file conda-dev.yaml`.
    - when submitting a job to Azure ML, you may need to adjust the corresponding `train_*.yaml` file before. especially, you may also need to create an Azure ML compute cluster and/or create a custom environment.
+   - adjust the `train_*.yaml` files to include your file path to the dataset, name of the compute cluster and cluster capacity.
+You may also want to adjust the parameters such as batch size and max epochs.

 5. Run any of the `train_*.yaml` files by clicking the Azure ML icon on top right in VS.Code to train a model in AzureML.
 Note that you need the Azure Machine Learning extension installed in VS.Code to make this button available.
 Alternatively, run a `az ml job create -g <resource_group> -w <workspace> --file <yaml file> --stream` command in your command line.

-Please note that
-   Nebula currently only exists in curated ACPT environment on Azure therefore it won't be possible to run scripts without using one of the ACPT containers.
+   Please note that Nebula currently only exists in curated ACPT environment on Azure therefore it won't be possible to run scripts without using one of the ACPT containers.
+Documentation on ACPT containers including best practices can be found [here](https://github.com/Azure/azureml-examples/blob/main/best-practices/largescale-deep-learning/Environment/ACPT.md).

 7. Open Azure ML Studio / Jobs and watch the training job progress.